Games for Health: Examples of games for health

+Games for Health in the industry

 Conference

 Games for Health is also the name of series of conferences made possible in part by funding from the Robert Wood Johnson Foundation as part of their Pioneer Portfolio program.
 Games for Health is a part of the Serious Games Initiative.

 The conference has received media attention for its work to showcase the health and research implications of video games.